frlinaker/skribe/README.md

 - Applies this model (a prompt!) to new inputs
 - Produces answers that reflect **not just statistical learning, but understanding**

-Imagine a model that learns:
+Imagine a model that learns, and is able to express in plain English that:
 > the target is an XOR of x1 and x2
 > y ≈ 2·x + 3 explains this noisy relationship
-> here’s a decision tree a human could follow, and why it works
+> a human readable decision tree like this [...] is a good prediction approach

 ---